lsp-plugins/lsp-plugins/README.txt

   make
   make install

-To build binaries for debuggin/profiling, use the following commands: make profile
+To build binaries for debugging/profiling, use the following commands: make profile

+To build binaries for testing (developers only), use the following commands: make clean make test

 You may also specify the installation root by specifying DESTDIR attribute: make install DESTDIR=<installation-root>